habitry/habitry_source/Templates/08-weekly-feedback.md

 * You leveled-up your planning skills.
 It’s really great to see how you planned out protein for a few days so that you could keep playing the fat loss game despite being out of town.
 That’s literally Rockstar status!
 [Specific and positive feedback connecting their actions to the best version of themselves]
 * Kept bringing positive energy to the group (that post describing your favorite way to prepare protein was useful!)
 [Specific and positive feedback connecting their actions to the group]

-Let’s keep building momentum in the coming week!
+Let’s keep building momentum!
 What can we do to help you get started with the habit this week? :) [Focusing client back on process]

 [CoachName]